German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 Common Accusative Verbs

-Most German verbs take their object in the accusative.
-Here are some of the most common ones: haben (to have), sehen (to see), kaufen (to buy), brauchen (to need), kennen (to know a person), lieben (to love), essen (to eat), trinken (to drink), lesen (to read), finden (to find), besuchen (to visit).
+Most German verbs take an accusative object: haben (to have), sehen (to see), kaufen (to buy), brauchen (to need), kennen (to know a person), lieben (to love), essen (to eat), trinken (to drink), lesen (to read), finden (to find), besuchen (to visit).

 Practice: Take our free Accusative Quiz or the Dative vs. Accusative Quiz.